BA (Hons) Early Childhood Studies

 |Year 1||Year 2||

 The programme comprises modules equivalent to 20 credits, plus an independent study (dissertation) that equals 40 credits.
 Modules are delivered across two semesters per academic year.
 Teaching and learning involves various approaches, such as lectures, guest lectures, workshops, tutorials, group activities, integrated projects, oral presentations and supervision.
-Modules of Year 1 are delivered and assessed in Greek; modules of Year 2 are delivered and assessed in Greek and English; modules of Year 3 are delivered and assessed in English.
+All modules for the Greek taught programme are delivered and assessed in Greek.
+All modules for the English taught programme are delivered and assessed in English.

 Lectures aim to the understanding of the theory and the important issues related to each module.
 Seminars & workshops focus on selected topics that have been covered in lectures and are more interactive in nature, where students adopt active roles in teaching and learning.
 Additional practical exercises provide experience in applying scientific methods on inquiry.
 Finally, group and individual tutorials enable students to better comprehend certain aspects of the modules.

 The programme applies a variety of assessment tools, including essays, reports, oral presentations, poster / booklet / leaflet presentations, conference presentations and independent research.
 The programme does not include written exams.

 The learning process is enriched by further activities of the College and the School of Education in particular, including: